brooklynrail/brooklynrail-platform/content/events/2020/09/radical-poetry-reading-with-kyle-dacuyan.md

       performances now collected in Do Your Own Damn Laundry (Gauss.pdf, 2019).
       He is an active member of Midcoast Maine Extinction Rebellion, Morgan Bay Zendo, Peninsula Peace & Justice, the Climate Psychology Alliance, and USA-Palestine Mental Health Network, among other organizations.
-Links to his work in poetry, film, and essay on line are at stevebensonasis.com.
 What This Is, three new long poems, is forthcoming from Chax Press. "
   - person: cheena-marie-lo
     event_bio: "Born in Manapla, Philippines, Cheena Marie Lo is a poet and editor currently based in western Massachusetts.
 They are the author of A Series